GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/player-authentication/index.md

 !!! note

     Player accounts is still experimental and new features will quickly be added to find the player unique identifier, store progress, saves or items, and more!

+## References

+You can browse all the actions, conditions and expressions related to [the player authentication on this reference page](/gdevelop5/all-features/player-authentication/reference/)